 The District's Food Service Department serves breakfast and lunch daily, and seeks to ensure no child is denied meals.
 The meal program is self-sufficient so that other student services are not impacted when meals are not paid for.
-Students may pay for meals on a per-meal basis or parents/guardians may pay for meals in advance online at https://ca0100129.schoolwires.net/Page/1181 or by contacting the food services department.
+Students may pay for meals on a per-meal basis or parents/guardians may pay for meals in advance online at ca0100129.schoolwires.net/Page/1181 or by contacting Rosy Ayers at 925-634-3521 ext.
+5651 or ayersr@luhsd.net.
 The District will contact you if your account has a negative balance.
 The District may be able to create a repayment plan or to explain the Free and Reduced meal plan; participation in the plan is confidential.
 [EC 49510-49520, 49558; 42 USC 1761(a)]